Chamanzar/SilenceMap/README.md

 ### Installing

 You need to install the required toolboxes/software, i.e., MATLAB, CVX toolbox, EEGLAB toolbox, and FieldTrip MATLAB toolbox.
+The anonymized raw EEG dataset and MRI scans of the participants in this research are made available online on KiltHub, Carnegie Mellon University’s online data repository (DOI: XXXXXX).

 ## Running the tests

-Explain how to run the automated tests for this system
+To test the performance of the SilenceMap algorithm, we have included a main code here, i.e., "SilenceMap.m", which simulates different regions of silence at random locations in the brain model, and applies the SilenceMap algorithm to localize the simulated region.
+To make it easy for you to run this example, we have included the required headmodel and the corresponding leadfield matrix, extracted from the MRI scans of participant OT in [1].

 ### And coding style tests